 How to Register

-The Environmental Law and Policy Clinic is offered in the Fall and Spring semester through the Helios preferencing process.
-The clinics is also offered in the Winter term on a By-Application basis.
-You can learn about the required clinical course component, additional requirements and requisites, as well as the clinical registration process, by reading the course catalog description and exploring the links in this section.
+The Environmental Law and Policy Clinic is offered in the Fall and Spring semesters.
+The clinic is also offered in the Winter term but requires an application for winter enrollment (due October 31, 2022).
+You can learn about the required clinical course component, clinical credits and the clinical registration/application process by reading the course catalog description and exploring the links in this section.

 In the News